slinkp/inheritance_talk/slides.rst

 - very hard to *understand* if you don't.
 - internal interactions get VERY complex
 - hard to debug a concrete class made by someone else, or by yourself last month
 - python 2 does not give us many tools to talk about contracts, so you really have to read every line to understand what the implicit contract is.
 What can I mix this into?
+What do I have to do?

 ----